 Before he was a color commentator, Taz was known as the human suplex machine.
-While the WWE was his biggest stage, Extreme Championship Wrestling is where he stretched, pummeled and submitted fools with an angry conviction that echoed his catch phrase “Beat me if you can.
+While the WWE was his biggest stage, Extreme Championship Wrestling is where he stretched, pummeled and submitted fools with an angry conviction that echoed his catchphrase “Beat me if you can.
 Survive, if I let you”.
-Crowds in arenas across the country chanted “Taz is gonna kill you” long before Samoa Joe arrived on the scene.
-You can even see a little bit of Taz’s influence in the persona of Stone Cold Steve Austin.
+Crowds in arenas across the country chanted, “Taz is gonna kill you,” long before Samoa Joe arrived on the scene.
+You can even see a little bit of Taz’s influence in Stone Cold Steve Austin’s persona

-The ECW faithful crowned him their resident bad ass of any squared circle.
+The ECW faithful crowned him their resident badass of any squared circle.
 He was one of the few wrestlers in the land of hardcore who didn’t use ladders or chairs because his hands were his weapons.
-Taz’s aura created that mega fight atmosphere which is sorely lacking in wrestling today.
+Taz’s aura created that mega-fight atmosphere that is sorely lacking in wrestling today.
 The Judo practitioner lived for the thrill of Taz-Plexing opponents and choking them out.
 His championship resume boasts three hardcore and tag team championships along with a TV title and 2 reigns as ECW world heavyweight champion.

 Top Five Taz Moments

-Shane Douglas yells at Taz from the balcony insisting he stop stretching folks because he has seen enough of him for an evening.
+Shane Douglas yells at Taz from the balcony, insisting he stops stretching folks because he has seen enough of him for an evening.
 He and Taz get into a war of words that culminates with a challenge.
 If Taz taps out Douglas in three minutes, he wins the TV Title.
-If Douglas lasts the three minutes, Taz leaves the company for sixty days, without pay.
-Taz could easily tie up the average guy like a pretzel in seconds flat but the Franchise was far from average.
+If Douglas lasts the three minutes, Taz leaves the company for sixty days without pay.
+Taz could easily tie up the average guy like a pretzel in seconds flat, but the Franchise was far from average.
 What do you think happened next?
-With seconds left on the clock, Taz locks in the Tazmission and Douglas taps out to a thunderous applause as a new television champion was crowned.
+With seconds left on the clock, Taz locks in the Tazmission, and Douglas taps out to thunderous applause as a new television champion was crowned.